-“Starting with the training, I was able to fast-track it through the summer in time for my son starting school, and now I fit my hours around school hours.
+“Starting with the training, I was able to fast-track it through the summer in time for my son starting school.
+Now, I fit my hours around school hours.
 If I need more time during the week, I can work a few hours at the weekend.

 What does becoming an approved driving instructor (ADI) involve?

-You must also have had a full driving licence for at least three years (you can usually apply to start the process six months before the 3rd anniversary of getting your licence).
+You must also have held a full driving licence for at least three years.
+Again, you can usually apply to start the process six months before the 3rd anniversary of getting your licence.